DataWaveProject/CAM_GW_pytorch_emulator/README.md

     ```
     pip install .
     ```
 3. (Optional) Install an additional package `pre-commit` to ensure consistent code format throughout development.
 If installed, it automatically runs on codebase before committing changes.
-Run below command to install pre-commit:
+Run below commands to install pre-commit and it's hooks:
     ```
-    pip install .[pre-commit]
+    pip install pre-commit
     pre-commit install
     ```
-    The commands will automatically install the pre-commit package and configure the hooks that pre-commit uses.
+    The commands will first install the pre-commit package and then the formatting tools that pre-commit package is using on the code.

 Note: It is recommended this is done from inside a virtual environment.